 Designing My Photo Book

-The fist step in the process of designing my book was to download the Saal photo book software and install it onto my computer.
+My fist step in the process of making my book was to download the Saal photo book software and install it onto my computer.
 The design software is available for both Mac and PC so it is just a case of selecting the one to suits your computers operating system.
 The installation process is straight forward and within a few minutes I was ready to start creating my book.

 Saal’s Design Software